DanielBMarkham/Info-Ops/manuscript/chapter12.md

 ## Master Backlog

 The Master Model in the Behavior genre is called a **Master Backlog**.
-It does a ton of cool stuff.
+It does a ton of cool stuff.[^12-31]

+[^12-31]: The Master Models name and concept is something I've invented from thin air.
+There is a lot of material written around working at the Business Abstract level, but because you can't go any higher, that level has special significance.
+Master Models, Master Backlog, Master Supplementals, and Domain Model are easier to use and remember than continuing to always say something like "top-most items in the Behavior, Structure, and Supplemental Models tagged with Business Abstract To-Be".
+That's just way too much verbiage to keep repeating over and over again.

 **Master Backlogs control scope**.
 Master Backlogs are the highest-level list of "What's this thing supposed to do, anyway?"
 Because of that, whatever it is you're doing, it has to fit under that list somewhere.
 No exceptions.
 The Master Backlog list is your scope.